mailsac/mailsac-examples/about/privacy_policy.rst

 customers or users of the service who appear to have performed acts intended to cause harm to another customer.
 Workers may or may not be employees of Mailsac.

-11d.
+12d.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.
 Mailsac relies on third party virtual server providers.
 Below is a non-exhaustive list of server providers which may be used by Mailsac.
 For a current list, contact support@team.mailsac.com.

-Hosting provider workers may have privilieged access to Mailsac servers.
+Hosting provider workers may have privileged access to Mailsac servers.

 - https://aws.amazon.com
 - https://cloudflare.com

-11e.
+12e.
 From time to time we may run general analytics to determine usage statistics.

-11f.
+12f.
 We track analytics on 1) inbound email, 2) outbound email, and 3) API or website usage.
 Inbound and outbound mail information and analytics, when mail was unpaid and public, may be provided as a feature for customers to consume.

-11g.
+12g.
 Mailsac team members may inspect analytics on a specific account for the purpose of detecting fraud.

-12. Updates
+13. Updates
 -----------
 This Privacy Policy may change from time to time and all updates will be posted on this website.
 The user is expected to check back here for updates, and we reserve the right to NOT NOTIFY the user via email